iampatrickbrinksma/GeocodingInFieldService/README.md

 # Setup

 - Deploy metadata to your org
+    - *Note: If you don't want the custom fields (in the example on the ServiceAppointment object) to be deployed, remove them from the metadata, and from the permission set.
+The Apex code validates if the fields exist on the object, and only then populates them.*
 - Assign the "Field Service Geocoding Permissions" permission set to your user
 - Assign the right Salesforce Maps permission set(s) and/or permission set license to your user
 - Create an org-wide value for the custom setting "Google API Key" and enter your Google API Key